flipii/utopia-bot-docker/README.md

 ./fill_tokens.sh
 ```

-Enter tokens for each bot and `q` to quit.
+Enter tokens for each bot and blank line to quit.
 This will create worker blocks with your tokens in `docker-compose.yaml`.